Somkid Pumpuang

-Somkid Pumpuang (สมคิด พุ่มพวง; born May 29, 1964), known as Kid the Ripper (Thai: คิดเดอะริปเปอร์), is a Thai serial killer who was convicted and sentenced to life imprisonment for murdering five masseuses from January to June 2005.
+Somkid Pumpuang (สมคิด พุ่มพวง; born 7 January 1964), known as Kid the Ripper (Thai: คิดเดอะริปเปอร์), is a Thai serial killer who was convicted and sentenced to life imprisonment for murdering five masseuses from January to June 2005.
 After having his sentence reduced to 13 years and being released in 2019, he murdered another woman seven months later, for which he was convicted and sentenced to death.

 Early life

-Somkid Pumpuang was born in May 29, 1964, in the Thung Song district.
+Somkid Pumpuang was born on 7 January 1964, in the Thung Song district.
 When he was eight years old, his father left him to live with his uncle, and during this time, Pumpuang started stealing.
 One day, after he stole a teacher's bicycle, he was expelled from school.
 When he was 14 or 15 years old, his uncle found him work at a sawmill in the Thung Song district, where Pumpuang dealt with driving rubberwood.
 Eventually, his uncle caught him stealing money from his employer, resulting in Pumpuang being kicked out and moving back in with his father in Trang province.
 He quarrelled regularly with his father and continued to steal.
 Eventually, he was forced to flee the village after he was attacked by a group of teenagers, causing him to travel around the country.

 Murders

-From January 30 to June 21, 2005, Pumpuang killed five women in several different provinces, usually by strangulation or by tying them up and holding their heads under water.
+From 30 January to 21 June 2005, Pumpuang killed five women in several different provinces, usually by strangulation or by tying them up and holding their heads under water.
 The killings took place in hotels, and he usually stole items like cellphones from the women.